sprov03/akceli-docs/guide/installation.md

 ## Authorizing Akceli in Chipper CI

-I Chipper CI for all of my laravel projects.
+I use Chipper CI for all of my laravel projects.
 To authorize Akceli with Chipper CI, simply add akceli to the packages for your project.
 [https://chipperci.com/](https://chipperci.com/)

 * Repository Url: https://packages.akceli.io